 When a manager notices an influencer’s success, they should engage the influencer to understand how and why the campaign was successful.

-With the influencer’s help, the manager will be able to make slight adjustments and enhance those results.
-Positive results clue the influencer and the manager into the fact that they are headed in the right direction.
+With the influencer’s help, the manager can make slight adjustments and enhance those results.
+Positive results let the influencer and manager know they’re heading in the right direction.
 Campaign iteration allows both parties to work together to achieve even better results over time.

 Unfortunately, some influencers will not be a good fit for your brand.

 When scaling an influencer program, influencer marketing managers look for new influencers to “fill in the gaps” among their current team of influencers.
 Managers do this better with the help of influencer marketing software that provides influencer lists and engagement metrics.
 The influencer marketing manager can construct a dynamic and expanding program with each new successful campaign.

 Influencer marketing managers have a difficult job.
 There are thousands of details —all vitally important—that managers must keep organized.
 Robust software solutions streamline all influencer marketing manager duties into a single platform.
 Having the proper tools at a manager’s disposal ensures that no steps in the influencer marketing process fall through the cracks.

 Tracking the right numbers can help you achieve influencer marketing success.
 Creating an…